 The Fine Arts Center Partners was established in 2012 for the purpose of promoting, encouraging, recognizing, and sponsoring the Fine Arts Center of the Greenville County Public Schools.
-The mission of the Partners is support the FAC in meeting the needs of the students relative to four main areas:
+The mission of the Partners is to support the FAC in meeting the needs of the students relative to four main areas:

 The Executive Committee members are as follows: